casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 - https://arxiv.org/pdf/1803.05428.pdf
 - Persichetti, V. 1961. *Twentieth Century Harmony* New York: W.W Norton & Company.
 - The Jazzomat Research Project (2019).
 Data Base Content.*Jazzomat research project Online*  https://jazzomat.hfm-weimar.de/dbformat/dbcontent.html  [Last Accessed 29.04.2019]

+Cut outs:

+"Music is an interesting test-bed for sequence generation, in that musical compositions adhere to a relatively well-defined set of structural rules.
+Any beginning music student learns that groups of notes belong to keys, chords follow progressions, and songs have consistent structures made up of musical phrases."
+(Jaques et. al., 2017).
+(Online)

+"The music theory rules implemented for the model are only a first attempt, and could easily be improved by someone with musical training."
+(Jaques et. al., 2017).
+(Online) -  Improve music theory rule?

+Music generated my artificial intelligence    (AIVA, ;(game music)).

+- Ref. on call for application of domain knowledge